 At Syracuse University, he was the recipient of the Virginia K. Hickey Scholarship in Music.
 At UNLV, he received the Susan L. Johnson Scholarship in Choral Studies, and most recently at Rice University, He is the recipient of the Bertha Mallard Scholarship in Music Composition.
-Stephen has received many commissions for his new music and has been privileged to have his music performed by such wonderful performers as: Susanne Mentzer, Brian Connelly, Julianne Sabol, Greg Wood, Andrew Smith, Megan Lanz, and Alissa Fleming.
-He has also had choral works premiered by the Eden Prairie High School Concert Choir and the UNLV Chamber Chorale.
+“New Mexico Fragments” for Mezzo-Soprano and Piano was named third place in the NATS Art Song Composition Competition in 2011.
+Stephen has received many commissions for his new music and has been privileged to have his music performed by such wonderful performers as: Susanne Mentzer, Brian Connelly, Julianna Sabol, Greg Wood, Andrew Smith, Megan Lanz, and Katharine Caliendo has also had choral works premiered by the Eden Prairie High School Concert Choir and the UNLV Chamber Chorale.
 He has attended the SoundSCAPE international music festival in Pavia, Italy, the UNLV NEON festival, GAMMA-UT in Austin, and recently, the Cortona Sessions for new music, and highSCORE new music festival in Italy.
-Currently Stephen is attending Rice University for doctoral studies in composition where he studies with Kurt Stallmann and Art Gottschalk.
+Stephen has recently graduated from Rice University with a DMA in composition where he studied with Kurt Stallmann and Art Gottschalk.